alemasney/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document Object Model.

 2. What is an event?

+    when an item that is being monitored gets selected, an event will happen.

 3. What is an event listener?

+    uses a keyword to monitor an item for an event.

 4. Why would we convert a NodeList into an Array?

+    to use Array methods.

 5. What is a component?

+    bringing languages together for reuse.

 ### Git Set up